Alanlande/RSVP_WebApp/README.md

-# RSVP_Django_Web_App by De Lan
+# RSVP Web App by De Lan

 ![alt text](https://github.com/Alanlande/RSVP_WebApp/blob/master/sample2_pending_page.png "The main pending page")

 ## Description:

-This is a toy proxy server software built in Django framework that help people manage an RSVP website.
+This is a toy proxy server software built in Django framework that helps people manage their RSVP events.
 People can create events and invite others as guests, vendors and share owner\
 s with different level of privileges.

 - Play with it by visiting: YOURSERVER:80000 after you launch it on your onw server.